Nuptial gift

-A nuptial gift is a nutritional gift given by one partner in some animals' sexual reproduction practices.

-Formally, a nuptial gift is a material presentation to a recipient by a donor during or in relation to sexual intercourse that is not simply gametes in order to improve the reproductive fitness of the donor.
+A nuptial gift is a material presentation to a recipient by a donor during or in relation to sexual intercourse that is not simply gametes, which increases the reproductive fitness of the donor.
 Often, such a gift will improve the fitness of the recipient as well.
-This definition implies neutral gifts, costly gifts and beneficial gifts regarding the fitness of the recipient.
+Gifts can be neutral, costly, or beneficial to the fitness of the donor and recipient.

 Nuptial gifting is at the intersection of sexual selection, nutritional ecology, and life history theory, creating a link between the three.

 Edible and inedible nuptial gifts

 Many nuptial gifts are a source of nutrition for the recipient.
 In many species of animals, including birds, insects, and spiders, this takes the form of a food item that is transferred from a male to a female just prior to copulation.
 This is a behavior known as courtship feeding.

 Inedible tokens may include items such as a fragment of leaf or twig, a seed tuft, or a silk balloon.